Northeastern Huskies: Men's hockey

 Northeastern players who have gone on to significant professional hockey careers have included David Poile '71, long time general manager of the NHL Washington Capitals and current general manager of the NHL Nashville Predators, St. Louis Blues goaltender and two-time All-American Bruce Racine '88, NHL defenseman Dan McGillis, Montreal Canadiens winger Chris Nilan, and Chicago Blackhawks defenseman and Hobey Baker Award finalist Jim Fahey '02.
 Michael Ryan '02 is a retired forward for Assat in the Finnish League.
 Joe Vitale '09 is a retired forward for the Arizona Coyotes and Cleveland Monsters goalie and Hobey Baker Award finalist Brad Thiessen '09.
 Jamie Oleksiak '11 was drafted in the 1st round 14th overall by the Dallas Stars (the highest any Husky has ever been drafted), and currently plays for the Pittsburgh Penguins.
-Zach Aston-Reese '17 was a finalist for the Hobey Baker Award in 2017 and currently plays for the Pittsburgh Penguins.
+Zach Aston-Reese '17 was a finalist for the Hobey Baker Award in 2017 and currently plays for the Toronto Maple Leafs.
 Adam Gaudette '18 won the Hobey Baker Award in 2018 and currently plays for the Vancouver Canucks.
 Matt Benning '16 plays defense for Edmonton Oilers, Dylan Sikura '18 plays for the Chicago Blackhawks, Kevin Roy '16 and Josh Manson '14 play for the Anaheim Ducks and Anthony Bitetto '12 plays defense for the Nashville Predators.